STEREO MIXDOWNS & ANALOGUE SUMMING

 HOW TO PREPARE FILES FOR A MIXDOWN

 1. Each track needs to be a continuous individual file, from the start of song to its end.
 This means: there should be no edits or gaps on the audio file.
 Each track needs to be one single mono file (or stereo file if that is the format your DAW uses).
 For example, in Ableton Live, before you bus record or disc record the file (also called: "bounce to disk," "render" ) you’ll need to mute all the other tracks and effect sends, except the one you wish to bounce.
-It's a time consuming process, I know!
+It's a time consuming process, we know!

 2. All tracks need to begin at the same start-time or same timestamp.
 Even if you have a sound event on one track at the very end of your song, the bounce or render needs to begin at the same very beginning of your song, exactly at the same start-point as all the other tracks.
 The end of the files can all be different.
 When the sound ends for the song, the audio file can end there.

 3. All tracks need to have your DAW plugins removed, unless you have tracks with specific sound design elements from plugins or external manipulation.
 Separation is critical.
 If you have a specific effect, please bounce to a new audio track and send with rest of stems.
 Otherwise, remove EQ, compressors, reverbs and delays from all your tracks.
 If your program renders tracks through the master stereo bus (like Ableton), please remove all stereo mix buss processing before you make the audio tracks for mixing.
 And just as a reminder while you’re recording, track with little to no compression.
-Keep the dynamics for me to work with them.
+Keep the dynamics for us to work with them.
 If you have some cool vintage analog piece of gears, just tap it to add color.
-Don't squash tracks, just barely kiss them.
+Don't squash tracks, just barely touch them.

 6. Piano or any other miked live instruments - Same thing, check for phase problems if you recorded it with more than one microphone.